-The various documents, and in particular the supplementary regulations and any bulletins, must be written at least in the language of the organising country and in English.
-In the event of any dispute concerning the interpretation of the regulations, only the English text will be binding.
+The various documents, and in particular the supplementary regulations and any bulletins, must be written at least in English.
+The documents written in the language of the organising country remain at the discretion and responsibility of the organiser.

 1.3 INTERPRETATION